 AS PUBLISHED IN MONEY MAGAZINE – MAY 2019 pg 56

-There are so many brand-new designer homes now selling around Australia and let’s face it, for many of us, the thought of living in a property that has not been lived in by others, or being able to personalise the design of your own home, really does appeal.
+There are so many brand-new designer homes now selling around Australia and let’s face it, for many of us, the thought of living in a property that has not been lived in by others, or being able to personalize the design of your own home, really does appeal.
 As consumers, we can choose from many different types of new properties available to us, including a unit, townhouse, duplex or even a house and land package in a new estate.
-But it is important to be aware of the pitfalls of brand-new properties, before jumping in and committing to a new home purchase.
+But it is important to be aware of the pitfalls of buying new property, before jumping in and committing to a new home purchase.
 Here I explain five reasons why buying a brand-new house and land property may not actually pay off over the longer term.

 The property development process involves a number of steps to deliver the end product to the market.
 Usually from the time a site is acquired by a developer, to the time a property is completed ready for sale to the consumer, the steps include obtaining council approval, obtaining building approval, construction, marketing and sales.
 Every step in this process involves a cost and every consultant, contractor or company engaged along the way will usually make a profit.